Batman110391/semi-automatic-sort/README.md

-# array sort criteria
+# sort array criteria

-This library allows you to semi-automatically sort of documents based on specified configuration parameters.
+This library allows you to semi-automatically sort documents based on specified configuration parameters, with zero dependency with TypeScript support.

 > Node >=12